nforgeio/neonKUBE/Lib/Neon.Kube.Setup/Resources/Helm/cilium/README-NEONKUBE.md

-# NEONKUBE Helm chart modifications
+# NeonKUBE Helm chart modifications

 This documents how we modified the standard Cilium Helm charts and relocated them here.